Aquilo42/Nolan_BSE_Project/index.md

 # Guesture Controlled Robot
-My Project is a guesture controlled robot.
+My project is a guesture controlled robot.
 This project has two seperate parts, the robot, and the controller.
 The robot part of this project has 4 wheels and can drive around.
 The controller uses a bluetooth conection to the robot to tell it what to do, which is decided by the controller based on an accelerometr that is used to detect the motion of the controller.
 This means that by moving the controller in a certain way, you will be able to move the robot.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|